kylegalloway/old-kylegalloway.github.io/_posts/2015-07-28-object-oriented-programming.md

 ### 5 key things to remember about objects

 1. Encapsulation
-2. Inheritence
+2. Inheritance
 3. Polymorphism
 4. Cohesion
 5. Coupling

 ### Encapsulation

 > This is the ability to encapsulate or contain and hide some of the logic in an object.
 It allows this object to have private attributes/methods and public ones.
 In Python this is shown in the form of classes. they are Python's *object*.
 Python's classes don't have true encapsulation.
-But the general concensus is that an underscore in front of a variable or a method denotes it as private.
+But the general consensus is that an underscore in front of a variable or a method denotes it as private.

 - - -

 ### Inheritence

 > Inheritance is a little easier to explain.
-Inheritance happens when you want one object or class to have the oroperties of another.
+Inheritance happens when you want one object or class to have the properties of another.
 > Say, for instance, that you have an Animal class.
 And this Animal class has the property: is_alive = True.
 > Inheritance comes into play when you want to have a class for Dogs specifically.
 So your dog class can inherit from the Animal class.
-It eill therefore inherit all of the properties and methods of the Animal class.
+It will therefore inherit all of the properties and methods of the Animal class.
 So your Dog class will have access yo the is_alive method.
 This can go even further.
-You can have a property: num_of_legs = 4, and the method speak() { print "Woof!"}. and then you can create a class named Labrador and it would inherit both of those and the is_alive method from the Animal class.
+You can have a property: number_of_legs = 4, and the method speak() { print "Woof!"}. and then you can create a class named Labrador and it would inherit both of those and the is_alive method from the Animal class.

 - - -